 How do I contact Citizens Advice Halton to tell them I’m interested in volunteering?

 You can complete a form online through the national Citizens Advice website by typing the area you would like to volunteer and completing the online form.
 This comes directly to Citizens Advice Halton and we will contact you from there.

-You can Email us via this website, or you can call 0151 257 2449 to express your interest in volunteering and have an application form emailed or posted to you.
+You can Email us, or you can call 0151 257 2449 to express your interest in volunteering and have an application form emailed or posted to you.

 What is the process for becoming a volunteer?

 We ask that all potential volunteers complete an application form and send that back to us.
 People will then be offered an interview which is an informal discussion to learn more about you as a person and why you want to be a volunteer.
 This is a great chance to tell you about the process to become a volunteer and for you to ask lots of questions about your time and journey with us.
 If you are successful at interview, you will be invited to an induction at the office you are to volunteer at and will learn all about Citizens Advice Halton.

 If we do not feel that you are the person we are looking for or if you feel that the Citizens Advice service may not be for you, we can support you to become a volunteer with one of our partner organizations which may suit you better.